SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 3. 70-100mm3/sec2 for 2k acceleration
 4. 145-200mm3/sec2 for 4k acceleration

-If you are printing with a 0.2 layer height, you can increase these values by 25% and simlarly reduce if printing with lower.
+If you are printing with a 0.2 layer height, you can increase these values by 25% and similarly reduce if printing with lower.

 The second factor is your extruder's mechanical abilities.
 Direct drive extruders with a good grip on the filament typically are more responsive to extrusion rate changes.
 Similarly with stiff filaments.
-So a bowden printer or when printing softer material like TPU or soft PLAs like polyterra there is more opportunity for the extruder to slip or deviate from the desired extrusion amount due to mechanical grip or material deformation or just delay in propagating the pressure changes (in a bowden setup).
+So a Bowden printer or when printing softer material like TPU or soft PLAs like polyterra there is more opportunity for the extruder to slip or deviate from the desired extrusion amount due to mechanical grip or material deformation or just delay in propagating the pressure changes (in a Bowden setup).

 So where does that leave us?

 Perform a test print with the above settings as a starting point and adjust to your liking!
 If you notice budging on sharp overhangs where speed changes, like the hull of the benchy, reduce this value by 10% and try again.

-If you're not noticing any artefacts, increase by 10% but dont go over the maximum values recommended above as then this feature would have no effect in your print.
+If you're not noticing any artefacts, increase by 10% but don’t go over the maximum values recommended above as then this feature would have no effect in your print.

-<h2>A note for bowden printers using marlin without pressure advance. </h2>
+<h2>A note for Bowden printers using marlin without pressure advance. </h2>
-If your printer is not equipped with pressure advance and especially if you are using a bowden setup, you dont have the benefit of pressure advance adjusting your flow dynamically based on print speed and accelerations.
+If your printer is not equipped with pressure advance and especially if you are using a Bowden setup, you don’t have the benefit of pressure advance adjusting your flow dynamically based on print speed and accelerations.

 In this special case, ERS will be doing all the heavy lifting that pressure advance would typically perform.
-In this scenario a low value of 8-10mm3/sec is usually recomended, irrespective of your acceleration settings, to smooth out pressure changes in the extrusion system as much as possible without impacting print speed too much.
+In this scenario a low value of 8-10mm3/sec is usually recommended, irrespective of your acceleration settings, to smooth out pressure changes in the extrusion system as much as possible without impacting print speed too much.

 <h2>A note on ERS Segment length </h2>
 Ideally you want this value set to 1 to allow for the largest number of steps between each speed transition.
 However this may result in a too large of a gcode, with too many commands sent to your MCU per second and it may not be able to keep up.

 For klipper printers, a segment length of 1 works OK as the RPI or similar have enough computational power to handle the gcode command volume.

-Similarly for a Bambu lab printer, a segment length of 1 works well.
-However if you do notice your printer stuttering or stalling or getting "Timer too close" errors increase this value to 2 or 3.
+Similarly, for a Bambu lab printer, a segment length of 1 works well.
+However, if you do notice your printer stuttering or stalling or getting "Timer too close" errors increase this value to 2 or 3.
 This would reduce the effectiveness of the setting but will present a more manageable load to your printer.

 <h2>Limitations:</h2>
 This feature can only work where speed changes are induced by the slicer - for example when transitioning from fast to slow print moves when printing overhangs, bridges and from printing internal features to external features and vice versa.

-However it will not affect extruder behaviour when the printer is slowing down due to the firmware - for example when turning around corners, the printer slows down and then accelerates.
-In this case, the slicer is commanding a consistent speed; however the printer is adjusting this in order to operate within its printer kinematic limits (SCV/Jerk) and accelerations.
+However, it will not affect extruder behaviour when the printer is slowing down due to the firmware - for example when turning around corners, the printer slows down and then accelerates.
+In this case, the slicer is commanding a consistent speed; however, the printer is adjusting this in order to operate within its printer kinematic limits (SCV/Jerk) and accelerations.
 In this scenario as the slicer is not aware of this slow down, it cannot apply pre-emptive extrusion rate smoothing to the feature.